md-zaman/jenkins-learning/Notes.md

 Now we will add the source code management- the GitHub Repo

 a.
-Add the folowing code:
+Add the following code:
   job('job_dsl_example') {
       description('This is my awesome job')